kcelia/Reminder/Cloud_AWS.md

 // Alors, que précedement on entrait l'adresse IP
 ```

+## Elasticache

+> Cache your most frequently used queries from your database.
+Instead of putting it in your database, we put it in _Elastic cache_ and that takes a bit and it takes a lot of load off your production DB.

+Elasticache is a web service that makes it easy to deploy, operate and scale and in-memory cache in the cloud.
+The service improves the performance of web applications by allowing you to retrieve information from fast managed in-memory caches instead of relying entirely on slower disk-based databases.

++ Improve latency for many read heavy application workloads (intensive database queries, computationally intensive calculations)

 ### Pricing
 Prices depend on the number of created Hosted Zone and the amount of requests
 ### Health checks